MekhzZ/opencv_bootcamp_exercise/README.md

    - creation of HDR using multi light exposured images
    - deep dive into the algorithms like Debevec Callibration Algorithm, Tonemapping

+### Exercise 10: Object Tracking
+   - Tracking an object i.e car in our exercise using several algorithms available in opencv
+   - deep-dive into the certain algorithms like(KCF, GOTURN) with it's mathematics

 More exercises will be added over time.
 Stay tuned!

 ## Accessing `.ipynb` File through Colab